-Middle Class Tax Cut
+Middle-Class Tax Cut

-Starting 2016, most of us are going to have more money in our pockets, thanks to the Liberal government’s middle class tax cut.
+Starting in 2016, most of us are going to have more money in our pockets, thanks to the Liberal government's middle-class tax cut.
 This new tax rule will cause a reduction in the federal tax rate for income between $45,283 and $90,563 to 20.5% (from 22%) and an increase of 4% in the tax rate for income over $200,000 to 33% (from 29%), starting January 1, 2016.
 The government estimates that about nine million people will benefit from this tax change, with the average reduction being about $330 for an individual or $540 for a couple.
 But whether you receive that much depends entirely on your income.

 With the coming tax rate changes, tax planning is crucial.
 For people whose income is within the tax rate cut range, it may be more beneficial to claim the deduction, such as the RRSP contribution, against 2015 income to maximize its value.
 On the other hand, for those who make more than $200,000, delaying claiming RRSP contribution until 2016 may provide more tax saving.
-Additionally, individuals with high income over $200,000 may also want to maximize his 2015 income (such as capital gain, bonus, etc.) before the new higher tax rates becomes effective.
+Additionally, individuals with high income of over $200,000 may also want to maximize his 2015 income (such as capital gain, bonus, etc.) before the new higher tax rates become effective.

 Tax-free Saving Account Contribution Limit